public-fta/pfta/MATHS.md

 where `FALSE` is denoted by `0`, `TRUE` by `1`, logical AND by multiplication, and logical OR by addition.

-For each gate (especially the top gate), we reduce its Boolean expression to a sum of products in which each product term is minimal
+For the top gate (or, more generally, any gate), we reduce its Boolean expression to a sum of products in which each product is minimal
-(i.e. every factor is necessary to cause the failure of the gate).
+(i.e. every factor in the product is necessary to cause the failure of the gate).

 These minimal product terms are precisely the sought-after minimal cut sets of fault tree analysis (called mode failures by Vesely).